F-Gray/QCCSRC/README.md

 };
 ```

-Note that when reading in arrays of strings, the <i>DataSz</i> parameter should be set to the maximum length of each array entry (which includes the ending null character '\0').
-Values are read into the char array at intervals of <i>DataSz</i>.
-For example, if we reading a maximum of 4 strings, each of 31 bytes, we would define our input string variable of 128 bytes, set <i>DataSz</i> = 32, and each array element would written to index 32 * n, for n = {0, 1, 2, 3}.
+Note that when reading in arrays of strings, the `DataSz` parameter should be set to the maximum length of each array entry (which includes the ending null character '\0').
+Values are read into the char array at intervals of `DataSz`.
+For example, if we reading a maximum of 4 strings, each of 31 bytes, we would define our input string variable of 128 bytes, set `DataSz` = 32, and each array element would written to index 32 * n, for n = {0, 1, 2, 3}.

 The DataType enumeration lists supported data types and is defined